Do you want to get away from all the major attractions in Florida?

 Juniper Prairie is an unimproved wilderness zone in the greater Ocala National Forest.

-Lots of popular springs are nearby, but few walk the old firetrails over the sand dunes in the middle of the wilderness.
+Lots of popular springs are nearby, but few walk the old firetrails over the dunes in the middle of the wilderness.

 Just look for a little line on the map that marks a small trail.

 Most paths cross the dunes and intermittent stands of Florida palmetto, loblolly pine, hickory and live oak.

 When you go, bring water, sun protection and a picnic.

 14. Learn To Build Sandcastles Like A Pro

 Rick & Capri Mungeam from Beach Sand Sculptures offer a portable service along the South Walton coastline, helping vacationers build epic sandcastles.

 At first this sounds like a pretty strange thing to do, but once you’ve tried it, you’ll never look at this innocent beachfront activity the same way.